May 4, 2025

 #4.
 Publish changes in your Google Tag Manager container

-Don’t forget to publish your changes so that this change would go live to all of your visitors/users.
+Don’t forget to publish your changes so that this change will go live to all of your visitors/users.
 Click the Publish button at the top-right corner and follow all the steps.

-After you do it, wait till the next day, and the metric will be ready to use.
+After you do it, wait until the next day, and the metric will be ready.
 In total, it might take up to 24-48 hours.
 So don’t start worrying too soon.

 Using Custom Metrics in Google Analytics 4